-Alcohol and water are the universal solvents.
-When you make a tincture using vodka or another distilled alcohol, the alcohol percentage is describe as either a percentage of the alcohol content or as “proof” What does that mean?
+Alcohol and water are universal solvents.
+When you make a tincture using vodka or another distilled alcohol, the alcohol percentage is described as either a percentage of the alcohol content or as “proof” What does that mean?
 Well in Canada most distilled spirits are 40% alcohol.
 This means they are 60% water.
 So if you make a tincture using vodka and dried plant material using Canadian vodka your tincture will be 40% alcohol and 60% water.
-Both the water and the alcohol will dissolve the desired constituents of herb you are working with.
+Both the water and the alcohol will dissolve the desired constituents of the herb you are working with.

 In the US and in some Canadian provinces Everclear is available and is the preferred alcohol to use when making tinctures using fresh plant material.
 Everclear is 190 proof or 95% alcohol.
-Since fresh plant material will dilute the alcohol content in the tincture, using a higher proof alcohol increases the amount of the desirable constituents that can leach into the solvent, while insuring that the tincture has a long shelf life.
+Since fresh plant material will dilute the alcohol content in the tincture, using a higher proof alcohol increases the amount of the desirable constituents that can leach into the solvent, while ensuring that the tincture has a long shelf life.
 Tinctures made with Everclear will last indefinitely.

-(Added for clarity) When using Everclear with dried plant material, the Everclear should be diluted by adding distilled water according to the percentage of alcohol recommeded for the herbal tincture that you are making.
+(Added for clarity) When using Everclear with dried plant material, the Everclear should be diluted by adding distilled water according to the percentage of alcohol recommended for the herbal tincture that you are making.

 When you shouldn’t make an alcohol tincture

 - There are a few plant constituents that dissolve better in water than in alcohol.
-These are better used as tea than as tinctures.
+These are better used as a tea than as tinctures.

 - Saccharides and other carbohydrates dissolve better in water than alcohol.
 Mushrooms are high in oligosaccharides and require a 2 step tincture process that involves high proof alcohol (Everclear), and a hot water soak.

 - Nettles, chickweed, violet, red clover, dandelion leaf, and the seaweeds are high in minerals and better preserved in vinegar or used as a nourishing infusion.
 Fire cider is an example of a vinegar based tincture.
-Vinegar based tinctures have a shorter shelf than alcohol based tinctures, but are easier to incorporate into food.
+Vinegar based tinctures have a shorter shelf than alcohol-based tinctures but are easier to incorporate into food.
 Use them in salad dressings or as additions to bone both.

 - Alcohol doesn’t effectively dissolve the mucilage in some herbs.
-If you are taking an herb for it’s soothing demulcent properties, you’ll want to take them in herbal teas rather than use an alcohol tincture.
+If you are taking an herb for its soothing demulcent properties, you’ll want to take them in herbal teas rather than use an alcohol tincture.
 Herbs that are high in mucilage include comfrey root, marshmallow, slippery elm, corn silk, licorice, and violets.

 - When you are giving herbs to babies it’s better to avoid alcohol and use water infusions instead.
 Young children should minimize alcohol intake.

-- Those with liver disease, alcohol allergies, or a history of alcoholism should avoid alcohol based tinctures.
+- Those with liver disease, alcohol allergies, or a history of alcoholism should avoid alcohol-based tinctures.

 When alcohol tinctures are the best choice

 - Essential oils are better extracted with alcohol than with water.
-Plants that are highly aromatic like sage, rosemary, and lavender are good choices for an alcohol based tincture.
+Plants that are highly aromatic like sage, rosemary, and lavender are good choices for an alcohol-based tincture.